 - serious infections in the lungs

-Life expectancy can also vary in patients with IPF.
-Your own life expectancy is likely to be influenced by the progression of your disease and the intensity of your symptoms.
-You may be able to increase the three to five year duration time, and improve the quality of your life, by talking to your doctor about ways to manage your symptoms and your disease progression.
+Life expectancy can vary in people with IPF.
+Your own life expectancy is likely to be influenced by your age, the progression of the disease, and the intensity of your symptoms.
+You may be able to increase the three-year estimation, and improve the quality of your life, by talking to your doctor about ways to manage your symptoms and your disease progression.